 The first one I'm going to show you is non-weight bearing and then we'll progress from there.
 The first one is non-weight bearing.
 If you're not allowed to put any weight on your leg if you're kind of holding it up in the air, the crutches are going to take the place of your right leg.

 If my right leg was going to go forward, that's when my crutches go forward.
 You just bring them forward and hop through.
 You want to make sure you're not going far because you're going to lose your balance.
 So it's just almost like a normal step when you go through.

 You can also see my crutches are a little bit wider than my body because that gives you more stability.
 You don't want them close.
 You want them out just a little bit, again to give you that support and balance.

-The next one would be a toe-touch weight bearing which, depending on your surgery,is either really just your toes are touching down or your foot is actually flat on the ground.
+The next one would be a toe-touch weight-bearing which, depending on your surgery, is either just your toes are touching down or your foot is flat on the ground.
 But toe touch is about 20% of your body weight.
-Some people will tell you imagine that there's egg shells underneath your foot, you don't want to crush them.
+Some people will tell you to imagine that there are eggshells underneath your foot, you don't want to crush them.

 As my right goes forward, the crutch goes forward.
 And I'm just stepping through, not leaning over onto the crutch.
 You're not leaning and just walking like this.
 You're still trying to be pretty upright and that crutch is just giving you a little bit of support, getting closer to being able to walk without anything.

 There you have it.
 That's how to walk with some crutches.
 If you have any questions, leave them in the comment section.
 If you'd like to check out some other videos, go to askdoctorjo.com.
 If you like the video, click the like button.
 And remember, be safe.
 Have fun.